 📍It is the departure point of many horse-drawn carriages.
 From here the coachmen guide curious tourists around the city with a smile.

-📍Numerous restaurants & cafes and their colorful buildings (the perfect insta photo)
+📍Numerous restaurants & cafes and their colorful buildings.

 Although the Markt appears to be the city’s most significant square, the 14th-century town hall is located on the Burg, the square behind the Markt.
 From here, Bruges has been governed for more than 600 years.
 The Burg is therefore the oldest core of the city.